akcelik/Django-Blog-Project/README.md

 "PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance."

-**Configuration**
+**Configuration** __Emphasis__
-"For the application to run smoothly, you should make the following configuration according to its environment."
+For the application to run smoothly, you should make the following configuration according to its environment.

 settings.py
 ```